 Smoky’s personality seemed befitting of a pudgy catcher.
 He was a simple man of simple tastes, who ran a service station back home in North Carolina in the offseason.
 He neither smoked nor drank and was a devout Baptist who regularly attended services, at one point inspiring his teammates to make up alternate lyrics to the song “Get Me to the Church On Time” encouraging Smoky to make sure he was OUT of church in time to help his club that day.14 His easygoing nature allowed him to slough off barbs from teammates, saying, “If they get on me, that means they’re leaving somebody else alone.”15

 Seven games into the 1955 season Burgess was traded back to the Reds with two others for Andy Seminick and two other players.
 Seminick had originally gone to the Reds in the trade that sent Burgess to the Phillies in the first place.
 He spent the rest of ‘55 and all of the next three seasons in Cincinnati, hitting .290 in 395 games for the Redlegs, as they were known for a time in that era because of concerns about the connotation of “Reds” in the era of McCarthyism.
 He generally split catching duties with Ed Bailey, a better defender than Smoky who didn’t hit as well.
 While with Cincinnati, Burgess had a couple of memorable moments.
 In July of ‘55 against the Pirates, Smoky had the game of his life, going 4-for-6 with three home runs and nine RBIs in the Redlegs’ 16-5 win.
-He was behind the plate against the Braves on May 26, 1956 when three Reds pitchers combined to hold the Braves hitless for 9 ⅔ innings before the Braves won the game in the 11th inning.
-Burgess’ last big moment with the Redlegs came on the last day of the 1956 season.
-Visiting the Cubs’ on the next-to-last day of the season, Cincinnati was one home run shy of a new single-season major-league record for home runs by one team.
-Sent up to pinch hit in the eighth inning, Smoky was told by manager Birdie Tebbetts, “Home run or nothing.”16 Burgess dutifully complied, hitting Sam Jones’ first pitch out to set the new team record.
+He was behind the plate against the Braves on May 26, 1956 when three Reds pitchers combined to hold the Braves hitless for 9 ? innings before the Braves won the game in the 11th inning.
+Burgess’ last big moment with the Redlegs came on the next-to-last day of the 1956 season.
+Visiting the Cubs, Cincinnati was one home run shy of the new single-season major-league record for home runs by one team.
+Sent up to pinch hit in the eighth inning, Smoky was told by manager Birdie Tebbetts, “Home run or nothing.”16 Burgess dutifully complied, hitting Sam Jones’ first pitch out to tie the record.

 In January of 1959, Burgess was traded again, this time to the Pirates as part of a seven-player swap.
 The three pieces that went to Pittsburgh - Burgess, along with Don Hoak and Harvey Haddix - were all key players in the Pirates bringing home the World Series title in the epic seven-game series against the Yankees in 1960.
 While the deal worked out well for the Pirates as a whole, it also rejuvenated Burgess, who added to his already-stellar set of professional accomplishments.
 He hit .296 in almost six full seasons for the Buccos, making the All-Star team four times.
 He twice hit over .300, posting a mark of .328 in 1962.
 Giving credence to his defense, he also posted the top fielding percentage among NL catchers in both 1960 and ‘61, joining the fielding percentage title he won in 1953 with the Phillies.